remix-run/react-router/packages/react-router/docs/guides/migrating.md

 ## Routes

 In v3, the `<Route>` was not really a component.
-Instead, all of your application's `<Route>` elements were just used to created a route configuration object.
+Instead, all of your application's `<Route>` elements were just used to create a route configuration object.

 ```jsx
 /// in v3 the element